Leonard514/FastPage/_posts/2023-03-28-parallel-computing.md

 comments: true
 ---

+Most important things first.
+The W3Schools editor is primitive because it breaks when you try to give it input.
+So [new editor!](https://www.programiz.com/python-programming/online-compiler/)

 # Class Notes - Parallel Computing

 top -H gives a list of processes!
 I've run this on Linux machines before.
 You want to run this on a terminal.
 There is a #TH in Mac and/or the total number of threads at the top.
 I think number of threads is also available via Windows Task Manager.